Toltecon/New/README.md

 These implementations are intended for learning purposes.
 As such, they may be less efficient than the Java standard library

 ## Contribution Guideline.
-Please read our [Contribution Guidelines](CONTRIBUTING.md) before you contribute to this project.
+Please read our [Contribution Guidelines](CONTRIBUTING.md) before you contribute to this project

 ## Algorithms
 Our [directory](DIRECTORY.md) has the full list of applications